OffchainLabs/community-helm-charts/charts/nitro/README.md

 `execution.sequencer.nonce-failure-cache-size` | int                                                       number of transactions with too high of a nonce to keep in memory while waiting for their predecessor | `1024`
 `execution.sequencer.queue-size` | int                                                                     size of the pending tx queue | `1024`
 `execution.sequencer.queue-timeout` | duration                                                             maximum amount of time transaction can wait in queue | `12s`
+`execution.sequencer.read-from-tx-queue-timeout` | duration                                                timeout for reading new messages | `10ms`
 `execution.sequencer.sender-whitelist` | strings                                                           comma separated whitelist of authorized senders (if empty, everyone is allowed) | None
 `execution.sequencer.timeboost.auction-contract-address` | string                                          Address of the proxy pointing to the ExpressLaneAuction contract | None
 `execution.sequencer.timeboost.auctioneer-address` | string                                                Address of the Timeboost Autonomous Auctioneer | None